BHawleyWall/solception/README.md

 ```

 ## Documentation
-The tool uses the Solana RPC API to query the ledger for the timestamp of the program deployment.
-The tool sends a request to the `getProgramAccounts` endpoint and filters the response to find the account with the specified program ID.
-The timestamp of the account creation is then extracted and displayed to the user.
+The tool uses the Solana RPC API to query the ledger for the timestamp of the program deployment transaction.
+The program ID is used to query the transaction history of the account and retrieve the timestamp of the first transaction that deployed via the BPF Loader for that account.

 ## License
 This project is licensed under the  GNU General Public License - see the [LICENSE](LICENSE) file for details.